 Fair value through other comprehensive income (FVOCI): The Group classifies the financial assets as FVOCI if the contractual cash flows represent solely payments of principal and interest on the principal amount outstanding and the Group's business model is achieved by both collecting contractual cash flow and selling financial assets.
 In case of debt instruments measured at FVOCI, changes in fair value are recognised in other comprehensive income.
 The impairment gains or losses, foreign exchange gains or losses and interest calculated using the effective interest method are recognised in profit or loss.
-On derecognition, the cumulative gain or loss previously recognised in other comprehensive income is reclassified from equity to profit or loss as a reclassification adjustment.
+On de-recognition, the cumulative gain or loss previously recognised in other comprehensive income is re- classified from equity to profit or loss as a reclassification adjustment.
 In case of equity instruments irrevocably designated at FVOCI, gains / losses including relating to foreign exchange, are recognised through other comprehensive income.
-Further, cumulative gains or losses previously recognised in other comprehensive income is not previously recognised in the principal at the principal and principal and principal and interest of equity instruments irrevocably designated at FVOCI, gains / losses including relating to foreign exchange, are recognised through other comprehensive income.
 Further, cumulative gains or losses previously recognised in other comprehensive income remain permanently in equity and are not subsequently transferred to profit or loss on derecognition.